 Master of Science in Accounting

 Our AACSB-accredited program prepares you for professional positions in the accounting industry as well as the CPA exam.
-You’ll study under both tenured and clinical faculty members who draw from their breadth of academic research and years of professional experience.
+You’ll study under faculty members who draw upon academic research and years of professional experience.

 In this program, you’ll complete 21 credit hours of required core accounting courses and choose nine credit hours of elective courses.
-If you wish to pursue a concentration, your electives will reflect your focus in either taxation or forensic accounting analysis.
+Want to pursue a concentration?
+You can choose from taxation or forensic accounting analysis.

 Begin with a focus on accounting communications, managerial accounting and financial accounting.
-Some students complete their curriculum in one year, while others complete approximately half of the program.
+Some students complete their curriculum in one year; others complete approximately half the program.

 - MGMT 50100 – Advanced Taxation